 Discover Colombia: Things To Do and Amazing Places to See in Bogota

-(Bogota, Colombia) – Bogota is the capital of Colombia.
+Bogota is the capital city of Colombia known for its deep history and is inhabited by the Muisca Tribe.
 It’s a beautiful place where locals and tourists can see nature while enjoying city life.
 It’s not hard to take notice that Bogota is heavily influenced by their Spanish conquistadors.
-The old buildings, churches and cobblestone paths make it obvious but in a way it made Bogota what it is today; extremely rich with their heritage and a superb place to visit at least once in your life.
+The old buildings, churches, and cobblestone paths make it obvious, but in a way, it made Bogota what it is today; extremely rich with its heritage and a superb place to visit at least once in your life.
+The well-developed city is also popular with tourists offering one of the best things to do in Bogota, Colombia, from art and history appreciation to cultural exchange.

 Here are some of the amazing things to do and places to see in Bogota, Colombia.

-Every Sunday a couple of the main streets in Bogotá are closed to make way for walkers, runners and bikers to enjoy their workouts uninterrupted.
-This is a 40-year old event which everyone can participate in and the best part is that there are also street foods everyone can try after their workouts.
+Every Sunday, a couple of the main streets in Bogotá are closed to make way for walkers, runners, and bikers to enjoy their workouts uninterrupted.
+This is a 40-year event that everyone can participate in, and the best part is that there are also street foods everyone can try after their workouts.

 Schedule: 7:00 am-2:00 pm